 Perhaps therefore we shouldn’t be surprised by an impact on us here in the UK.
 Defra produces annual statistics on our food spend, and they put downloadable spreadsheets on-line.
 Our analysis of their latest (2017) Family Food stats shows over 50% of what we spend on household food supplies goes on ‘drug foods’, nearly all of which can be identified through the UK VAT system (see chart, below).

 It’s interesting to recognise that the Forbes 2018 list of the biggest food and beverage companies (below) still includes tobacco companies.
 And of the Top 20 on this list all sell drug-food products, a majority make and promote drug foods only.

 The CMO recommends in her Annual Report 2018 that those who shape the environment for health should be held to account.
 A useful starting point is with these companies on the Forbes List.

 Given their impact on human health, should some food and drink companies, all those involved in the drug-food business, have constraints put on advertising and product placement, as we do already with tobacco and drink companies?
 Ban corporate sponsorship and partnerships with national and local government, nurseries, schools, colleges, universities, research bodies and the NHS?

 And is the reason for this not just for the sake of human health, but also for planetary health too?

 These companies also use up increasingly scarce natural resources necessary to feed the world’s population.
 PepsiCo, for example, uses 6% of the UK potato crop to make Walkers crisps.
-In 2012, it’s been calculated that Coca Cola’s water consumption was enough to meet the annual needs of over 2bn people.
+In 2012, it’s been calculated that Coca Cola’s global water consumption was enough to meet the annual needs of over 2bn people.

 Should limits on their use of land, soil, water and energy be put on these companies too?